Demonstrate your expertise and experience as an EdTech leader with certification from the Consortium for School Networking® (CoSN®).

 For a detailed description of examination rules, please reference the Candidate Handbook for the certification program for which you are applying.

 For remotely-proctored internet-based testing, please review the OnVUE Policies and Procedures to learn about the check-in process, security protocols, test environment requirements, prohibited items, and other exam administration procedures.

 Important Exam Day Reminders

 Pearson VUE is unable to provide a completely noise-free or otherwise distractionless environment.
-Consider bringing your own soft ear plugs or use the Exam Center-provided head phones.
-By scheduling your exam appointment, you assume the risk of any distractions from or interruptions to your exam administration and waive the liability of Pearson VUE’s, CoSN’s, and their respective contractors, agents, and representatives for any such negative impacts to your exam experience or results.
+Consider bringing your own soft ear plugs or use the Exam Center-provided headphones (if testing at an Exam Center).
+If testing via OnVUE, you are responsible for providing your own testing environment; it should be as distractionless as you can reasonably make it (sound, temperature, etc.).
+By scheduling your exam appointment via OnVUE, you assume the risk of any distractions from or interruptions to your exam administration and waive the liability of Pearson VUE’s, ADMEI’s, and their respective contractors, agents, and representatives for any such negative impacts to your exam experience or results.

 By scheduling your exam, you are assuming the risk of and waiving CoSN’s, Metacred’s, and Pearson VUE’s (and their respective contractors’) liability for any harm or damages that you may suffer as a result of or in any way related to your exam administration, including without limitation acquiring the SARS-CoV-2 coronavirus that causes COVID-19.